 Thunder Bay real estate guide & listings for sale

-Single detached homes are the main housing type, representing the majority of dwellings in Thunder Bay, but small apartment buildings are also present in the housing stock.
-Around 40% of homes in this city were built pre-1960, while most of the remaining buildings were constructed in the 1960s and the 1980s.
-This city also has a good choice of unit sizes; it is quite easy to find houses ranging from lofts to four or more bedrooms.
-Homeowners occupy around 70% of the properties in Thunder Bay while renters occupy the remainder.
+In Thunder Bay, the majority of buildings are single detached homes, while small apartment buildings are also present in the housing stock.
+Roughly 40% of properties in this city were constructed before the 1960s, while the majority of the remaining buildings were constructed in the 1960s and the 1980s.
+This city has a good choice of housing sizes, ranging from lofts to four or more bedrooms.
+Roughly 70% of the population of this city own their home whereas the rest are renters.

 There are only a few high schools and primary schools in Thunder Bay and consequently they can be a rather long walk away.
 In addition, it can be challenging to reach daycares on foot.
 Along with public schools, there are private elementary and secondary schools.
 In terms of food, accessing one of over 50 grocery stores by walking is an option for some, but not all, house buyers in Thunder Bay.
 A limited selection of restaurants and cafes can be found as well.